bcgov/nrm-feedback/README.md

 * to clean-up database deployments:

-  To re-deploy *just* the database, first idle the dateabase service and then delete the deployed objects from the last run, with the correct FEEDBACK_NAME, such as:
+  To re-deploy *just* the database, first idle the database service and then delete the deployed objects from the last run, with the correct FEEDBACK_NAME, such as:

   ```bash
   oc -n <project> idle <feedback>fider-postgresql